-Glossary Assessed Value Assessed value is the starting point of any property tax system.
+Glossary Assessment or Valuation Assessment refers to the act of determining a property's value.
+Assessed Value Assessed value is the starting point of any property tax system.
 Assessed value is the value of a particular property arrived at using a certain framework of evaluation.
 In Saskatchewan, properties are valued under a regulated property valuation standard or a market valuation standard.
 Ad Valorem The "ad valorem" principle is based on the concept that the amount of tax paid by a property owner should be determined in proportion to the value of their property.
 Thus, property tax is typically considered an ad valorem tax.
+Base Date The base date is the year in which property assessments are determined.
+For example, the current revaluation was implemented in 2013, but is based upon 2011 market conditions.
 Base Tax The base tax is a specific amount of property tax levied, regardless of the assessed value of a property.
 The base tax can be applied to all properties in a particular property class and a different amount of base tax may be set for different property classes but it is applicable only to municipal taxes.
 It is calculated to cover the basic costs of operating the municipality (this is similar to a user pay system).
 The purpose of the base tax is to reduce the difference in property taxes paid between lower and higher assessed properties and it shifts property tax to lower assessed value properties.
+Commercial and Industrial Property Commercial and industrial property refers to only land and improvements: - used or intended to be used for business purposes, including land and improvements for office, wholesale, retail, service, hotel, motel, industrial and manufacturing activities and transportation, communications, and utilities; - used or intended to be used for institutional, government, recreational or cultural purposes; - used or intended to be used for mines or petroleum oil wells and gas are also classified as commercial and industrial property; and - not specifically included in another class of property.
 Education Property Tax This is the property tax that is imposed on all classifications of property to help finance expenditures related to K-12 education.
 Education Property Taxes = Assessed Value X Provincial % of Value X Education Mill Rate Effective Mill Rate The total municipal property tax levy for a given property class divided by the taxable assessment for a given property class within a municipality.
 The Effective Mill Rate is therefore an average mill rate by property class for a given municipality.
-Phase-In Property tax phase-in applies to cities only.
-Phase-In sets a limit on property tax increases or decreases resulting from property revaluation.
-In Saskatchewan, an assessed owner of property may receive a gradual property tax change over a maximum of four years as a result of a phase-in plan.
-This is the only tax tool that can be extended to the education property tax by agreement with the School Division.
-Percentage of Assessed Value This is a term used in the determination of the property tax owing.
-It refers to the percentage of assessed value that will be subjected to tax.
-The inclusion rate is a percentage that is applied to assessed value to determine taxable assessment.
-In Saskatchewan, the inclusion rate for commercial and industrial properties is higher (100%) than that applicable to residential properties (70%).
-This means that commercial and industrial properties are taxed at 100% of their assessed value while residential properties are taxed at only 70% of their assessed value.